mom-ocean/MOM5/doc/web/user_guide.md

 ### Obtaining source code and data sets

 The source code and test case data sets for MOM are hosted on [github](https://github.com/BreakawayLabs/mom).
-Follow [these instructions](http://www.mom-ocean.org/web/downloads) to download the code.
+Follow [these instructions](http://www.mom-ocean.org/web/downloads) to download the code and (optionally) the test case data sets.

 ### Description of the data sets